-Figure 121.
+Figure 146.
 The window for adding a user.

 In the opened window, in the Username field, specify a username, and in the Password field - the password for the account.
-Use digits, Latin letters (uppercase and/or lowercase), and other characters available in the US keyboard layout.10
+Use digits, Latin letters (uppercase and/or lowercase), and other characters available in the US keyboard layout.

-You cannot create accounts with the following usernames: admin and nobody.
+You cannot create accounts with the following usernames: admin, nobody.

 For ext2, ext3, or FAT storages or storage partitions, it is possible to create users with limited rights.
 Move the Read only switch to the right not to let the user create, change, or delete files.
-Click the SAVE button.